SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Infix operators that are declared without specifying a precedence or associativity are initialized with a precedence level of 100 and an associativity of ``none``.

-The second form is used to declare a new prefix operator and has the following form:
+The following form declares a new prefix operator:

 .. syntax-outline::